 PowerPoint includes proofing tools (spelling dictionaries, thesauri, and grammar rules) for more than one language.
-If you use English as your main language, then Spanish and French dictionaries may be already installed -- this enables you to spell check Spanish and French words.
-Want to know which languages are available for proofing for your version of PowerPoint?
-Scroll down this page to see a table with all the details you need.
+For example, if you use English as your main language, then Spanish and French dictionaries may already be installed.
+This enables you to spell check Spanish and French words.

 Figure 1: Review tab of the Ribbon